Subspace-Configurable Networks: Configuration subspaces and SCN efficiency

 \subsection{SCN performance}

-\fakeparagraph{SCN performance on geometric transformations} \Figref{fig:sconv:resnet:accuracy} complements \Figref{fig:mlpb:accuracy} in the main paper and presents the performance of SCN for 2D rotation on ShallowCNN--SVHN and ResNet18--CIFAR10.
-We observe high efficiency of SCNs compared to the baselines even for very small $D$.
-A close inspection of models trained for a fixed input degree ($\phi=0^\circ$) shows increasingly higher specialization of the trained models to the respective parameter setting.
+\paragraph{SCN performance on geometric transformations.} \Figref{fig:sconv:resnet:accuracy} complements \Figref{fig:mlpb:accuracy} in the main paper and presents the performance of SCNs for 2D rotation on ShallowCNN--SVHN and ResNet18--CIFAR10.
+We observe high efficiency of SCNs compared to the baselines even for low $D$.
+A close inspection of models for a fixed degree ($\phi=0^\circ$) shows their increasingly higher specialization to the respective transformation parameter setting.

-\fakeparagraph{SCN performance on color transformations} Color transformations are simple.
-SCNs achieve high performance already for very small $D$ (see \Figref{fig:effect:d:appendix:cv}).
-There is little performance difference between our baselines One4All, One4One and Inverse despite the small inference network architectures (1-layer MLP with 32 hidden units for FMNIST and 2-layer ShallowCNN with 32 channels for SVHN) used in the experiments.
-Nevertheless, SCNs can often outperform all baselines.
+\paragraph{SCN performance on color transformations.} Color transformations are simple.
+SCNs achieve high performance already for very low $D=2$ or $D=3$ (see \Figref{fig:effect:d:appendix:cv}).
+There is little performance difference between the baselines One4All, One4One and Inverse despite the small inference model size (1-layer MLP with 32 hidden units for FMNIST and 2-layer ShallowCNN with 32 channels for SVHN).

-\fakeparagraph{SCN performance on the audio signal transformations} \Figref{fig:effect:d:appendix:audio} presents the performance of SCNs on two audio signal transformations: pitch shift and speed change.
-For both transformations a small $D$ is sufficient for SCN to match or outperform the baselines.
-Note that the M5 architecture takes raw waveform as input rather than a spectrogram.
+\paragraph{SCN performance on audio signal transformations.} \Figref{fig:effect:d:appendix:audio} shows the performance of SCNs on two audio signal transformations: pitch shift and speed change.
+For both transformations a low $D$ is sufficient for SCN to match or outperform the baselines.
+Note that M5 takes a raw waveform in the time domain as input rather than a spectrogram.